-On December 6, 2013, our board of directors authorized a Share Repurchase Program (the "Program"), to repurchase up to \$200.0 million of our outstanding common stock.
-Under the Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open market transactions.
-The Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.
-In 2015, we repurchased 1.8 million shares of common stock under the Program in open market transactions for an aggregate purchase price of \$60.0 million.
-The timing and amounts of these purchases were based on factors such as market conditions, price and regulatory requirements.
-The share repurchases were financed by available cash balances.
-The Program expired on December 31, 2015 with an unused balance under the Program of \$62.5 million.
+In January 2016, our board of directors approved a new Share Repurchase Program (the "2016 Repurchase Program"), which authorizes the repurchase of up to \$200.0 million of our outstanding common stock through December 31, 2017.
+In October 2016, our board of directors authorized the purchase of an additional \$100.0 million of shares of our common stock under the 2016 Repurchase Program, increasing our current authorization to \$300.0 million through December 31, 2017.
+Under the 2016 Repurchase Program, share repurchases may be made by us from time to time in privately negotiated transactions or in open market transactions.
+The 2016 Repurchase Program does not require us to purchase a minimum number of shares, and may be suspended, modified or discontinued at any time without prior notice.

-The following table provides information with respect to the shares of common stock we repurchased during the three months ended December 31, 2015 (in thousands, except share and per share amounts):
+The following table provides information with respect to the shares of common stock we repurchased during the three months ended December 31, 2016 (in thousands, except share and per share amounts):